Orange County Juvenile Crime Attorney

 Serving Clients in Orange County, Riverside, San Bernardino & Los Angeles

-The following are crimes for which the Law Offices of Randy Collins criminal defense attorneys have a high degree of experience defending for minors:
+The following are crimes for which the Law Offices of Randy Collins juvenile defense attorneys in Orange County have a high degree of experience defending for minors:

 - Skipping school (truancy)